26 mins read

 Cost Management Software

-Cost management software allows estimators to generate and build accurate, reliable estimates, manage subcontractors and suppliers, forecast income and spending, and track budgets and bid changes, to name a few.
+Cost management software allows estimators to generate and build accurate, reliable estimates, manage subcontractors and suppliers, forecast income and spending, and track budgets and bid changes, among many other valuable functions and features.

-An example of this software is RIB BuildSmart, a powerful tool to monitor and optimize costs throughout projects with collaboration and technology.
+An example of this software is RIB BuildSmart, a powerful tool to monitor and optimize costs throughout projects using a combination of collaboration and advanced technology.

-Estimators using BuildSmart can accurately and easily compare actual costs to project budgets in real-time, allowing for timely management interventions and leading to improved margins and a competitive advantage.
-The platform’s real-time cost reporting feature ensures that your true activity-based costs are always on hand.
+Estimators using BuildSmart can accurately and easily compare actual costs to project budgets in real-time, allowing for timely management interventions that lead to improved margins and competitive advantages.
+The platform’s real-time cost reporting feature ensures your true activity-based costs are always available.

 Collaboration Software

-RIB CX is an excellent example of this type of software.
-CX acts as a centralized communication hub that allows teams to store and capture all activity on the dashboard for real-time follow-ups and reviews.
+RIB CX provides an excellent example of the features and benefits this type of software can bring.
+CX acts as a centralized communication hub that allows teams to conveniently store and capture all activity on the dashboard for real-time follow-ups and reviews.

 It is designed to increase efficiency and productivity in the office and on-site and to support every aspect of your business operations.